avar/linode-etc/MIGRATION.md

    Set up postfix and mailman on w.
 We need to have cron E-Mails etc. sent out for all the stuff that's failing to run.

-* Set up a backup job for v

-   generate a ssh keypair for a new v-backup user on w, and add its public ssh key to v:/root/.ssh/authorized_keys.

-   Then set up a rsync job in cron that copies over the entire contents of v.nix.is to w.nix.is.
-We can afford the space, and having a complete local copy is nice.

 * Set up munin-w.nix.is, noc-w.nix.is etc.

    Everything listed on http://noc.nix.is should be duplicated for w,